-Default configuration options for MPLS-TP in transport networks
+Default configuration options for MPLS-TP in a transport network application

-(This annex forms an integral part of this Recommendation)
+(This annex forms an integral part of this Recommendation.)

-This annex provides options and configurations of MPLS-TP that allow consistent operations with other transport technologies defined by the ITU-T. MPLS-TP is a Connection-Oriented Packet Switched (CO-PS) technology and therefore can be modelled using [ITU-T G.805].
+This annex provides options and configurations of MPLS-TP that result in operational behaviour that is consistent with other transport technologies defined by the ITU-T. MPLS-TP is a connection-oriented packet switched (CO-PS) technology and can therefore be modelled by using [ITU-T G.805].

-Equal Cost Multi-Path (ECMP) is not used with point-to-point and point-to-multipoint LSPs as described in [IETF tp-dp].
+Equal cost multi-path (ECMP) is not used with point-to-point and point-to-multipoint LSPs as described in [IETF RFC 5960].